Course Number and Title: VET 222 Veterinary Nursing II

 Stethoscope, pen light, scrubs, closed toe, non-skid shoes, digital thermometer, pocket notebook, watch with a second hand and pocket formulary (optional).

 Student must have completed required rabies pre-exposure vaccination series or document proof of protective titer before taking this course.
 The cost of the series is the responsibility of the student and may not be covered by insurance.
+Students will be working with live animals.
+Students are required to travel to Georgetown and off-campus clinical facilities on a weekly basis.

 - Maintain appropriate conditions in the surgical suite to assist the veterinarian prior to, during, and after surgery.
 (CCC 2, 3; PGC 2)